Density of real and complex decomposable univariate polynomials

-For algebraic varieties and the first notion, \cite{dem88} and \cite{belpar07} show upper bounds of the form $c \cdot \deg X \cdot (\epsilon/B)^{2m}$ on the density of complex $\epsilon$-tubes inside the $B$-neighborhood of $0$, where $c$ does not depend on $\epsilon$ or $B>\epsilon$.
+For algebraic varieties and the first notion, Demmel \cite{dem88} and Beltr\'an \&\ Pardo \cite{belpar07} show upper bounds of the form $c \cdot \deg X \cdot (\epsilon/B)^{2m}$ on the density of complex $\epsilon$-tubes inside the $B$-neighborhood of $0$, where $c$ does not depend on $\epsilon$ or $B>\epsilon$.
 In the real case, $2m$ is replaced by $m$.
 Often it is sufficient to consider $B=1$.
 Lower bounds, with various values for $c$, are also available. \cite{sma81} uses the third notion and shows in his Theorem 4A an upper bound of $k(\epsilon/B)^{^{2}}$ for the hypersurface of monic squareful univariate polynomials of degree $k$ in $\C^{k}$.
 These papers investigate the condition number which is large for inputs at which (iterative) numerical methods behave badly, such as the matrices close to singular ones for matrix inversion or the (univariate) polynomials close to squareful ones for Newton's root finding method.
 These hypersurfaces are also the topic of \cite{shusma93}.

-Yet another notion is the $2d$-dimensional volume of a $d$-dimensional variety in a complex affine space. \cite{dem88}, Section 7, provides bounds on this volume.
+Yet another notion is the $2d$-dimensional volume of a $d$-dimensional variety in a complex affine space.
+Demmel \cite{dem88}, Section 7, provides bounds on this volume.

 We study the density of tubes around the (affine closed, usually reducible) variety of decomposable univariate polynomials.
-An isomorphism with an affine space (\ref{geometry}) suggests a preferred (constant) direction in which to attach $\epsilon$-neighborhoods, thus following the third one of the recipes sketched above.
+An isomorphism with an affine space (Theorem \ref{geometry}) suggests a preferred (constant) direction in which to attach $\epsilon$-neighborhoods, thus following the third one of the recipes sketched above.